 1. MANDATE

 The mandate of the Ombuds Office (hereinafter referred to as “the Office”) is twofold in nature.
-First, the Office is to provide an independent, impartial and confidential process through which members of the University community may pursue the just, fair and equitable resolution of any university-related concern.
-Secondly, the Office is to make recommendations, where appropriate, for changes in University policies and procedures and to promote discussion on institution-wide concerns.
+First, the Office is to provide an independent, impartial and confidential process through which members of the University may pursue the just, fair and equitable resolution of any university-related matter involving or relating to students.
+Secondly, the Office is to make recommendations, where appropriate, for changes in MSU and University student-related policies and procedures and to promote discussion on student-related matters of institution-wide concerns.

 2. PRINCIPLES

-Ombuds Offices are founded on a number of general principles including independence, impartiality, confidentiality, informality, the ability to investigate and accessibility.
+Ombuds Offices are founded on a number of general principles including independence, impartiality, confidentiality, informality, the ability to investigate, and accessibility.
 These principles are reflected in the structure and operation of the Office.

 3. STRUCTURE